 The Journal of Undergraduate Reports in Physics (JURP) is a focal point for professional communication within the physics and astronomy undergraduate community.
-Printed annually, articles published in JURP include, but are not limited to, peer-reviewed research, outreach, scientific writing and reporting, and advocacy.
+Printed annually, articles published in

+JURP are hosted by AIP Publishing and include, but are not limited to physics, astronomy, and related fields.
+JURP is free for undergraduate SPS members.
 JURP is available in print and online formats.